TheNotary/keyboard_driver_sk80/README.md

 - Getting the error "The following configuration files were considered but not accepted:"
   - Don't forget to use the "Developer Command Prompt"
   - Randomly the IDE might prompt you on the top with `CMake... delete and regenerate the cache`, click that, also try saving the CMakeLists.txt file to force a rebuild
+  - Ensure your path to the vcpkg directory is correct in your CMakePresets.json file, and also that vcpkg is properly bootstrapped with `bootstrap-vcpkg.bat`